Frequently Asked Questions, answered

 What is your warranty?

 * There are no refunds on completed repairs unless the watch is deemed unrepairable by our watchmaker.
+Any refunds offered will be less any parts installed at the initial repair, as well as the initial deposit on the repair.

 **Yes, you have to bring it back in to the shop; we literally can do nothing over the phone or email to resolve mechanical issues.